 We all know that bananas are strictly prohibited on a keto diet.
 But what about their much greener relative, the Plantains?

-In this article, we’ll find out whether you can have plantains on a keto diet, and also explore the world of resistant starch.
+In this article, we’ll find out whether you can have plantains on a keto diet.
+Let’s demolish all the MYTHS floating about resistant starch!

 Plantains are in no way keto-friendly because even a medium-sized one contains 53 grams of net carbs.
 (Source: USDA)